CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial04.md

 # Making Data From Observation & Sensing

 Observation and sensing can be powerful ways to capture spatial qualities that are not already packaged as readily available datasets.
 In this tutorial, we'll learn how to create our own dataset using [Epicollect 5](https://five.epicollect.net/), a free and easy-to-use web and mobile data-gathering platform.
+You can access a full user's guide to Epicollect 5 [here](https://docs.epicollect.net/).

 For the purposes of this tutorial, we will demonstrate data collection for a project documenting grafitti in Soho, Manhattan during the turbulent summer of 2020.